NVIDIA/spark-rapids/integration_tests/DATA_GEN.md

 Generating values with a desired unique count is great, but we also want to be able to generate values with various different distributions of keys.
-By default, the generated values have a `FlastDistribution`, meaning that every seed has approximately the same probability of being generated as any other seed.
+By default, the generated values have a `FlatDistribution`, meaning that every seed has approximately the same probability of being generated as any other seed.